donottellmetonottellyou/Kindergarten-Word-Finder/PLANNING.md

 # Planning

-Kindergarden Word Finder will be a 4+ educational game.
+Kindergarten Word Finder will be a 4+ educational game.
 It will feature various difficulties of word creation and discovery.

 ## Gameplay